tomasmcguinness/dotnet-passbook/README.md

     return new FileContentResult(generatedPass, "application/vnd.apple.pkpass");

 iOS 15 introduced the ability to bundle and distribute multiple passes using a singular .pkpasses file.
-You can generate pass bundles as well by passing in a dictionary of requests values and string keys that represent the filename for each individual request.
+You can generate pass bundles as well by passing in a list of requests.
 ```
     PassGeneratorRequest myFirstRequest = new PassGeneratorRequest();
     PassGeneratorRequest mySecondRequest = new PassGeneratorRequest();

     // Build out your requests

-    Dictionary<string, PassGeneratorRequest> requests = new Dictionary<string, PassGeneratorRequest>;
+    List<PassGeneratorRequest> requests = new List<PassGeneratorRequest>();

-    requests.Add("ticket1.pkpass", myFirstRequest);
+    requests.Add(myFirstRequest);
-    request.Add("ticket2.pkpass", mySecondRequest);
+    request.Add(mySecondRequest);

     byte[] generatedBundle = generator.Generate(requests);
 ```